 Strategy Explanation Meet and Greet Teachers Meet and Greet the pupils a the classroom door at the start of the day, after morning breaktime and after lunch.
 "Do Now" activity Use a short warm-up activity at the start of each day which children can complete without instruction or direction.
 This enables the learning to start before teaching begins.
-"Review Now" Briefly recap the answers of the "Do Now" together as a class. follow-up SLANT Teach the pupils key baseline behaviours which help them to concentrate, focus and learn by using acronym SLANT: • Sit up Listen carefully Ask and Answer Questions Never Interrupt E .
-EC Track the speaker Engineer Efficiency Teach pupils the simplest and fasted procedure for executing key classroom tasks, then Destavos Daveh practice so that executing that procedure becomes a routine.
-Pastores Perch Prevent non-productive behaviour by developing the ability to see it when it happens and subtly reminding students that you are looking.
-Position yourself in the corner of the classroom so that you now able to see all learners simultaneously classicom so that you now able to see all learners simultaneously 800 Show me SLANT.
-Show the State 1.
+"Review Now" Briefly recap the answers of the "Do Now" together as a class. follow-up SLANT Teach the pupils key baseline behaviours which help them to concentrate, focus and learn by using acronym SLANT: • Sit up Listen carefully Ask and Answer Questions Naves Intermed Never Interrupt Track the apparatuse Dantawa Dawah Track the speaker Pastores Perch Prevent non-productive behaviour by developing the ability to see it when it happens and subtly reminding students that you are looking.
+Position yourself in the corner of the classroom so that you now able to see all learners simultaneously classiconi so that you now able to see all learners simultaneously 90 Show me SLANT.
 Be Seen Looking Show that you are monitoring the class closely by titling your head, scanning the room from left to right.
-Take a couple of minutes at the start of each lesson, once the children begin an activity, to show the students you are looking at them and that you care that they do what you have asked.
-Least Invasive Maximise teaching time and minimise confrontation by using the subtlest and least Intervention invasive tactic possible to correct off-task pupils.
-All teachers pre-empt any off-task behaviour in lessons, so that 100% of pupils are on task for every task in every lesson.
+Take a couple of minutes at the start of each lesson, once the children begin an activity, to show the students you are looking at them and that you care that they Loost Investive do what you have asked.
+Least Invasive Intervention Maximise teaching time and minimise confrontation by using the subtlest and least invasive tactic possible to correct off-task pupils. intervention All teachers pre-empt any off-task behaviour in lessons, so that 100% of pupils are on task for every task in every lesson.
 Teachers insist on one voice in the classroom for instructions, explanations and discussions.
 Teachers swiftly use the pre-emptive reminders to correct off-task behaviours: 1.
 Silent non-verbal: hand signal, eye contact, facial expression, shake head, sharp pause or clicking.
 2. Unnamed: 'We're tracking.
 Just waiting for 100%.
 We need one person and 100%.'
 3. Verbal named reminder: "I notice that you are shouting out, You are breaking our school rule of being respectful.
 Please raise your hand and wait to be chosen, as this is being respectful.
 Thank you."
 Cold Calling Call on students to give verbal responses regardless of whether they have raised their hands.
 This ensures a high participation ratio, causing all pupils to be engaged and ready to answer.
 It is also enables the teacher to assess all pupils and not just those who have raised their hand.
 Embed this technique in advance to ensure pupils know that your classroom has a culture of engaged accountability and that the Cold Call is always a possibility.
-Keep all Cold Call's positive.
-No Opt Out Turn 'I don't' Know' into success by ensuing that pupils who won't try or can't answer practice getting it right.
-Format 1: The teacher provides the answer, the pupil repeats the answer Format 2: Another student provides the answer, the initial student repeats the answer Format 3: The teacher provides a cue, the pupil uses the cue to find the answer Format 4: Another pupil provides the cue, the initial pupil uses the cue to find the answer Right is Right When responding to answers in class, hold out for answers that are 'all-the-way-right".
-Probe and encourage until the question posed have been answer in full and well.
-Eg. "Can you explain what you mean in more detail?"
-"Can you develop your answer further?"
-Stretch It Reward right answers with harder questions.
-In addition to posing a challenge to a successful pupil, Stretch It can help you ensure the reliability of the correct answers when you make your follow-up question a "how" or "why" question.
-With consistency of application, Stretch It can help build a culture where pupils want, expect and relish a challenge, embracing a growth mindset.
-Format matters When responding to answers in class pupils should speak in full sentences that are grammatically correct and ensure all other pupils can hear them.
-(SHAPE - sentences, hands away from face, articulate, projection, eye contact) Warm/Strict Be both warm and strict at the same time to send a message of high expectations, care and respect.
-It is possible to be clear, consistent and firm while being positive, enthusiastic and thoughtful.
-This sends the message that having high expectations is part of caring for and respecting someone.
-This can be achieved by: Explaining to students why you're doing what you are doing Distinguishing between behaviour and people Demonstrate that consequences are temporary Warm non-verbal behaviour
+Keep all Cold Call's positive. possibility.
+Neep all colu call s positive.

-School Uniform List 2023-2024
+School Uniform List 2024-2025